 Propose a potluck, Christmas caroling, or a cookie decorating party.
 Spend the holidays creating memories rather than consuming.

 7. Give gifts that count.
 You know how hard it is to shop for people who already have everything they need?
 Consider giving to a charity in their name, adopting a family, or “thinking outside the gift-wrapped box” by making a purchase through Heifer, International.

 You might also have people on your list who could use the gift of financial education.
-Consider purchasing the new book from The Prosperity Economic Movement, Busting the Financial Planning Lies.
+Consider purchasing the new book from The Prosperity Economic Movement, Busting the Retirement Lies.

 8. Lastly, practice healthy savings habits year-round.
 Practicing sound financial practices every season, such as:

 - “Paying yourself first,” perhaps through payroll deductions or automatic deposits to accumulation accounts.

 - Living below your means, always earning more than you spend.

 - Structuring insurance in a way that maximizes cash flow and saving.

 - Establishing a healthy emergency fund that is easily accessible – not in a qualified retirement account or home equity loan.

 Prioritize what can’t be delegated.
 With many aspects financial management, you rely on accountants, tax preparers, insurance agents, financial advisors, perhaps estate planners or business attorneys, etc. Ideally, their experience and savvy move you further toward your financial objectives.
 However, SAVING is the one thing that nobody can do for you!